 The Intended PMA will be verified as the Confirmed PMA upon completion of the bat radio tracking programme and assuming the results of the programme confirm that the Intended PMA is suitable habitat for long tailed bats.
-If 10 or more maternity roosts are located within the Intended PMA or 10 or more are located within the Study Area (Figure 9.3) and 70% of these are in the Intended PMA then the Intended PMA will become the Confirmed PMA.
+If 10 or more maternity roosts are located within the Intended PMA or 10 or more are located within the Study Area (Figure 9.3) and 70% of these are in the Intended PMA then the Intended PMA will become the Confirmed PMA (refer to Scenario 1 in the Designation Conditions).